nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 3c.
 User requests to force delete a specific Client in the list.

     * 3c1.
-FitEgo force deletes the Client and its associated Schedules (if exists).
+FitEgo force deletes the Client and its associated Schedules if any.

       Use case ends.